TonyCotesGarcia/readme/README.md

 # TeeChart for Avalonia
-## Realtime demo dashboard for NET Avalonia.
+## Realtime demo dashboard for Avalonia.

 The demo runs a time based simulation of real-time data entering a system to track several different indicators via different chart and gauge types.<br>